 After studying sports management and graduating, he played professional tennis and earned ATP points in both singles and doubles and also competed for nine seasons in the prestigious Bundesliga in Germany.

-Ross then went on to coach as the interim head coach at UC Santa Barbara and as the associate head coach at Oregon.
+Duncan then went on to coach as the interim head coach at UC Santa Barbara and as the associate head coach at Oregon.
 In addition, he also coached professionally on the WTA Tour, including guiding a former top 30 player in the world.

-Currently, Ross is ranked No. 1 in the nation in the Men's 35 Singles Division and has won back-to-back National Hard Court Championships in singles.
+Duncan was recently ranked No. 1 in the nation in the Men's 35 Singles Division and has won back-to-back National Hard Court Championships in singles.

 In 2012, he represented Team USA as the No. 1 singles player in the World Championship.
 Ross has again been chosen to represent Team USA in 2013 and was named captain of the team by the United States Tennis Association.